Palizzi Social Club

 If a members-only restaurant like Palizzi Social Club existed anywhere other than Philly, it’d be filled with a bunch of rich and powerful people who paid thousands of dollars to be a member.
 The whole thing would be so obnoxious and elitist that even if the food was great, it would be hard to enjoy.

 So thank god it’s in Philly, on a residential block right off East Passyunk, where it costs $20 for a year-long membership.
 No matter who you are or who you know, you have to wait in line for hours to get a chance at one of their coveted membership cards.
-There are no celebrities at Palizzi either - it’s filled with normal people who live in the neighborhood and come here with their families for a weekly pasta fix.
+There are no celebrities at Palizzi either - it’s filled with locals from the neighborhood that come here with their families for a weekly pasta fix.
 And most importantly, the Italian food here is f*cking phenomenal.

 Palizzi has one very strict rule: they don’t allow reviews.
 But since we never had a membership in the first place - we have nothing to lose.
 We did what everyone who doesn’t like waiting does and went as a guest.
 Every member is allowed three guests per visit, so if you don’t want to check Instagram for new membership releases, we recommend you find someone who did the work for you.